 Innovative Education and Research for a Healthier North.

-NOSM will accomplish this by:
+We will realize this by:

-NOSM adheres to the World Health Organization’s (WHO) definition of the Social Accountability of Medical Schools as “the obligation to direct their education, research and service activities towards addressing the priority health concerns of the community, region and the nation that they have a mandate to serve.
+NOSM University adheres to the World Health Organization’s (WHO) definition of the Social Accountability of Medical Schools as “the obligation to direct their education, research and service activities towards addressing the priority health concerns of the community, region and the nation that they have a mandate to serve.
 The priority health concerns are to be identified jointly by governments, health care organizations, health professionals and the public.”
-As part of its social accountability mandate, NOSM has the responsibility to engage stakeholders at all levels of its broad community.
+As part of its social accountability mandate, NOSM U has the responsibility to engage stakeholders at all levels of its broad community.

 Section 1: Orientation